hopeforsenegal/com.moonlitstudios.immediatestyle/README.md

 The StyleComparison folder (and scenes) is your best bet to get your hands dirty.
 (If there is something you want to try we are hoping that it is comprehensive enough to already have it because we believe UI should be that easy!
 So let us know if we fell short)

 ## How does it work?
-We just map all the components in the Start function into a Dictionary by a GUID.
+We just map all the components (in the Awake/Start function) into a Dictionary by a GUID.
 Then we just set a bool denoting they were interacted with that frame.
 It really is that simple and makes UI that much more easy to deal with.
 No more registering/unregistering callbacks in Awake/Start and having scattered logic across 20 files.
+In fact you don't even have to type because we code gen the ui usage code for you.

 ## Need Help or want to chat?
 Feel free to just ask us on [Discord](https://discord.gg/8y87EEaftE).
 It's always better to have a real conversation and we can also screenshare.
 Its also not hard to reach us through our various other socials